Eghamarian/sociotherapy/_short/05_decay.md

 Coming closer so we can hear, they laugh in face of their fears. <br>
 They know they will die, but continue to bear life. <br>
-They know they will loose, but refuse to let decay get its way.<br> And I'm thinking, blessed are those, who are close enough to hear, <br>
+They know they will loose, but refuse to let decay get its way.<br> And I'm thinking, blessed are those, who are close enough to hear; <br>
 and doomed, those who are far away, and only witness the fray.<br>

 </div>